peacemakr-io/peacemakr-java-sdk/README.md

    *
    * @param plainText     Plaintext to encrypt.
    * @param useDomainName Non-unique User Domain of your organization's.
-   * @return Base64 encoded ciphertext blob on success, else returns an error.
    */
-  String encryptInDomain(String plainText, String useDomainName) throws PeacemakrException;

-  /**
-   * Encrypt the plaintext, but restrict which keys may be used to a Use Domain of this specific name.
-   *
-   * @param plainText     Plaintext to encrypt.
-   * @param useDomainName Non-unique User Domain of your organization's.
-   */
   byte[] encryptInDomain(byte[] plainText, String useDomainName) throws PeacemakrException, UnsupportedEncodingException;

-  /**
-   * Decrypt the opaquely packaged ciphertext and return the original plain text.
-   *
-   * @param cipherText CipherText to decrypt.
-   */
-  String decrypt(String cipherText) throws PeacemakrException;

   /**
    * Decrypt the opaquely packaged ciphertext and return the original plain text.